Who we are

 Operational support to the Royal Navy and other defence customers by providing hydrographic services

-Servicing wider government by supporting the Maritime and Coastguard Agency’s (MCA) obligations to the Safety of Life at Sea (SOLAS) Treaty by ensuring marine data of the UK coastal waters is accurate and kept up to date
+Servicing wider government by supporting the Maritime & Coastguard Agency’s (MCA) obligations to the Safety of Life at Sea (SOLAS) Convention by ensuring marine data of the UK coastal waters is accurate and kept up to date

 Developing valued business streams through the supply of maritime products and services